 Before finalizing your solar system’s size, analyze your past energy bills to see how much electricity you use.
 It’s best to look back a full year so you can see how it varies between summer and winter.
 Add up the total number of kilowatt hours (kWh) you consumed for 12 months and compare what your chosen system is estimated to produce.

 Remember, the size of your roof will limit how many solar panels you can install, so you may or may not be able to produce as much energy as you’d like.
-Or, you may realize that your average energy use is lower than you thought, allowing you to downsize your array choice and the related costs.
+Or, you may realize that your average energy use is lower than you thought, allowing you to downsize your array choice and the related panel and installation costs.

 3. Chat with Your Utility Company